 The Museum accepts contributions from Collectors that wish to assist in the museum’s important work.

-The museum is a non profit organization and the entrance to the museum is free of charge.
+Museum tours must be arranged in advance.
+The entrance to the museum is free of charge.

 Telephone number: +357 22585834 or +357 22585858

 “When going up towards Troodos, from a stratigraphic point of view, one descends from the bottom of an older ocean into the depths of the earth, until the upper mantle zone.”

 The Troodos Mountain Range was formed some 90 million years ago, 8000 metres below the sea level.
 These Mountains are exclusively made of ophiolithic stones, abundant in asbestos, chromium, copper-bearing iron pyrite deposits as well as interesting concentrations of gold and silver.
 This Range is a fragment of oceanic crust and the upper mantle of the earth which was detached from its initial position and gradually uplifted to its present one, because of the descend of the African lithospheric plate under the Eurasian plate.
 The uplift of Troodos resulted in the reversal of its stratigraphy.
 When going up towards Troodos, from a stratigraphic point of view, one descends from the bottom of an older ocean into the depths of the earth, until the upper mantle zone.